Last updated on October 31st, 2019 at 02:47 am

-I don’t know about you, but there is no one who has ever been a harsher critic of me – than me!
+I don’t know about you, but there is no one who has ever been a harsher critic of me and my big dreams–than me!
 I have always had very high standards for who I want to be and what I want to achieve in this world, and I find myself falling short sometimes of my own nearly impossible standards.

 Lately, I’ve been practicing finding more compassion for myself, and reminding myself that I am human too!
 I don’t hold other people to the same exacting standards that I have always seemed to demand for myself.